CarlosMaundu/LoanProcessingAutomation/README.md

 ### Script Integration
 1. Open the generated Google Sheet.
 2. Go to Extensions > Apps Script.
-3. Copy and paste the provided LoanManagementApp script into the script editor.
+3. Copy and paste the provided LoanManagementApp and dashboard script into the script editor.
 4. Save and run the setup functions to initialize the necessary triggers.
 5. Ensure you have set the necessary permissions for sending emails and accessing the spreadsheet.